-YEAR ENDED DECEMBER 31, 1997 Elimination of intercompany sales between TEA and TeleStructures \$(1,134) vestment Addition of management fee payable to CCIC from CTI for the portion of the period preceding the CTI (1,165) Investment(i) 66 Total adjustments to net revenues \$(2,233) ======
+YEAR ENDED DECEMBER 31, 1997 Elimination of intercompany sales between TEA and TeleStructures \$(1,134) Investment(i) 66 Total adjustments to net revenues \$(1,068) ======

 - (i) The CTI Investment was consummated on February 28, 1997.
-Management fees received by CCIC during the period subsequent to the CTI Investment are reflected in CCIC's historical results of operations. - (c) Reflects the elimination of intercompany transactions between TEA and TeleStructures. - (d) Reflects the incremental amortization of goodwill and other intangible assets and the incremental depreciation of property and equipment as a result of the Acquisitions.
-Goodwill is being amortized over twenty years and other intangible assets (primarily existing contracts) are being amortized over ten years. - (e) Reflects equity accounting adjustments to include CCIC's percentage in CTI's losses for the preinvestment period. - (f) Reflects additional interest expense attributable to the Seller Note, the TEA Notes and borrowings under the Senior Credit Facility prior to October 31, 1997 at interest rates ranging from 8.0% to 11.0%. - (g) Reflects net increase or decrease in interest expense as a result of the issuance of the Old Notes in connection with the Refinancing at an interest rate on the Old Notes of 10.625% per annum.
+Management fees received by CCIC during the period subsequent to the CTI Investment are reflected in CCIC's historical results of operations. - (c) Reflects the elimination of intercompany transactions between TEA and TeleStructures. - (d) Reflects the elimination of (i) nonrecurring cash bonus awards of \$913 paid to certain executive officers in connection with the CTI Investment and (ii) a nonrecurring cash charge of \$1,311 related to the purchase by CCIC of shares of Class B Common Stock from CCIC's former chief executive officer in connection with the CTI Investment.
+See "Certain Relationships and Related Transactions." - (e) Reflects the incremental amortization of goodwill and other intangible assets and the incremental depreciation of property and equipment as a result of the Acquisitions.
+Goodwill is being amortized over twenty years and other intangible assets (primarily existing contracts) are being amortized over ten years. - (f) Reflects equity accounting adjustments to include CCIC's percentage in CTI's losses for the preinvestment period. - (g) Reflects the elimination of a nonrecurring success fee received by CCIC in connection with the CTI Investment. - (h) Reflects additional interest expense attributable to the Seller Note, the TEA Notes and borrowings under the Senior Credit Facility prior to October 31, 1997 at interest rates ranging from 8.0% to 11.0%. - (i) Reflects net increase or decrease in interest expense as a result of the issuance of the Old Notes in connection with the Refinancing at an interest rate on the Old Notes of 10.625% per annum.
 The adjustment also includes the elimination of \$1,920 of nonrecurring financing fees charged to interest expense in September and October of 1997.
-Such fees related to an unfunded interim loan facility related to the Crown Merger and an unfunded revolving credit facility. - (h) Reflects the elimination of (i) nonrecurring cash bonus awards of \$913 paid to certain executive officers paid in connection with the CTI Investment and (ii) a nonrecurring cash charge of \$1,311 related to the purchase by CCIC of shares of Class B Common Stock from CCIC's former chief executive officer in connection with the CTI Investment.
-See "Certain Relationships and Related Transactions."
+Such fees related to an unfunded interim loan facility related to the Crown Merger and an unfunded revolving credit facility.